valermor/pages/README.md

 _pages_ offers a simple but effective framework to build robust page objects for UI tests.

-# OUR EXPERIENCE
-Our UI tests at Skyscanner never fail for a timing issue, they are readable and easy to maintain.

 # Design
 The design revolves around the three key concepts:
 * Page class